Volkswagen Type 3: Brazilian Type 3

-The three-box Type 3 was launched in Brazil in 1968, it was heavily based on Volkswagen's EA 97 prototype of 1960 with some restyling penned by Márcio Piancastelli and four doors.
-It met with little success, nicknamed Zé do Caixão (meaning "Coffin Joe", after a popular Brazilian horror movie maker) for its boxy shape.
+The three-box Type 3 was launched in Brazil in 1968.
+It was heavily based on Volkswagen's EA 97 prototype of 1960, with some restyling penned by Márcio Piancastelli and four doors.
+It met with little success, and was nicknamed Zé do Caixão (meaning "Coffin Joe", after a popular Brazilian horror filmmaker) for its boxy shape.
 It was discontinued in 1970.

 The fastback version, the Volkswagen TL, fared somewhat better, remaining in production from 1970 to 1976, originally as a two-door and later as a four-door version.

 As in Germany, the original Karmann Ghia was replaced with the Type 3-based Karmann Ghia TC (Touring Coupé), but with a distinct look from the German Karmann Ghia Type 34.

 Neither enjoyed as much success as its estate-bodied sibling, the Variant.
-The 3-door Variant was produced from 1969 to 1977, followed by an updated successor with squarer body (similar to the Brasilia), the Variant II, which was produced from 1977 to 1981.
+The three-door Variant was produced from 1969 to 1977, followed by the Variant II, an updated successor with squarer body (similar to the Brasilia) which was produced from 1977 to 1981.

 Brazilian Type 3s used the front suspension from the Type 1 with its laminated half-width torsion bars in top and bottom tubes and solidly mounted to the floorpan, unlike the German Type 3's rubber mounted unit with full-width crossed round bars in the lower tube and anti-roll bar in the top one.
 The only exception among the Brazilian Type 3s was the Variant II, which was equipped with a front MacPherson strut.